mikeey416/JavaKata/basic/lesson-03/README.md

 * Able to create static methods (Joyce Farrel - Chapter 3 p.111-133)
 * Able to create a class with instance methods (Joyce Farrel - Chapter 3 p.133-145)
 * Able to create to declare Objects and use their methods (Joyce Farrel - Chapter 3 p.145-150)
+* Able to create to declare Objects and fields and get fields value by getter methods (Joyce Farrel - Chapter 3 p.145-150)